shinhueyter/CSM-input/README.md

 `CSM-input` is a MATLAB script for reading and analysing Continuous Stiffness Measurement (CSM) nanoindentation maps from the Agilent G200 Nanoindenter.
 The output is a `.mat` file containing average hardness, modulus, and Nix-Gao fitting parameters: \( H_0 \) and \( h^* \).

 This script is adapted from [C. Magazzani’s `XPInputDeck.m`](https://github.com/cmmagazz/XPressImport/blob/master/XPInputDeck.m), originally developed for Express Test data.
 I modified it to support **CSM test data** and compute **Nix-Gao parameters** by analysing binned displacement–hardness data.
+Only the `load_gridCSM` function was modified to read and process CSM data and extract Nix-Gao parameters.

 ## What the script does